-(6) The scope the Framework Decision is limited to the processing of personal data transmitted or made available by another Member State.
+(6) The scope of the Framework Decision is limited to the processing of personal data transmitted or made available between Member States.
 No conclusions can be inferred from this limitation regarding the competence of the European Union to adopt acts relating to the collection and processing of personal data at national level or the expediency for the Union to do so in the future.